Apache Kafka - K8s

 juju run kafka-k8s/leader resume-upgrade --format yaml --wait=1m

 Note Even though the process will not stop anymore on each upgrade, the charm will take care of coordinating the pod updates by restarting one unit at the time to not lose high-availability.
-This generally allow the Kafka service to continuously be up and running also during upgrade, although downtime should be tolerated during upgrades.
+This generally keeps Kafka service up and running during an upgrade, although downtime should be tolerated during upgrades.

 The upgrade process can be monitored using juju status command, where the message of the units will provide information about which units have been upgraded already, which unit is currently upgrading and which units are waiting for the upgrade to be triggered, as shown below: